 Setting up an account was easy and they offered videos on how to navigate the various contests but I skipped those.
-However in hindsight recommend them.
-They would have been very beneficial as I was a little confused starting off.
+However in hindsight, I recommend them.
+They would have been very beneficial as I was confused starting off.

 Keep in mind, after registering, you’ll have a 3 day waiting period before they let you start submitting to contest and you’ll only be allowed to 2-3 entries per contest.
 You start off as a “Private” (yes, they follow military terms for seniority).
-Then the longer you’re on the platform you move up and gain access to more contests with more entry opportunities.
+The longer you’re on the platform, you’ll move up and gain access to more contests with more entry opportunities.

-Once in their market place you’ll see a list of contests with the cash prize on the left and the amount of submitted names on the right:
+Once in themarketplaceace you’ll see a list of contests with the cash prize on the left and the amount of submitted names on the right:

 Select a contest and check out a paragraph description of a company.
 That’s all you get.
-You’ll be given a small description of what they do and what makes them unique and you’re asked to create a name.
+You’ll be given a small description of what they do and what makes them unique.
+Then you’re asked to create a name.

 I did about 5 contests total.
 Here is one example:

-Contest Description “We are a brick/mortar organization that helps companies create reviews for their company and/or products” They mentioned they were a tech company but that was the general jist.
+Contest Description “We are a brick/mortar organization that helps companies create reviews for their company and/or products” They mentioned they were a tech company but that was the general gist.